MatthewMariner/SiteMapperChromeExtension/PrivacyPolicy.md

 The extension:

-- Does not maintain any persistent storage
-- Does not save browsing history
-- Only keeps temporary site structure information while you're actively using it
-- Clears all data when you close the tab or navigate away
+- Caches discovered site structures locally using Chrome's storage API
+- Stores only URL paths and structure information (no personal data)
+- Keeps cached data until manually cleared by the user
+- All data remains local to your browser
+- No data is synced or transmitted to any servers

 ### Third-Party Services

-The extension:
+The extension uses:

-- Does not integrate with any third-party services
-- Does not share any data with third parties
+- Google's Favicon Service (https://www.google.com/s2/favicons) to display website icons
+- This service only receives the domain name, no personal information or browsing activity

-- Does not include any tracking or analytics tools
+No other third-party services are used, and no tracking or analytics tools are included.

 ### Updates